-We'll say this for Matt Woodard: The kid's got ambition.
+We'll say this for Matt Woodward: The kid's got ambition.
 Recording as WDY, the 22-year-old electronic producer and St. Albans native released five albums and EPs from April 2013 through December 2014.
 He showed budding promise from the first and exhibited increased refinement and musical acumen to match his endless curiosity on each successive recording.
-Woodard's workmanlike grind was all prelude to his latest effort, the sprawling Days of Youth, a 16-track opus that stands as his most fully realized musical statement.
+Woodward's workmanlike grind was all prelude to his latest effort, the sprawling Days of Youth, a 16-track opus that stands as his most fully realized musical statement.
 Scratch that.
-The album, which is accompanied by a deeply impressionistic short film, is Woodard's finest artistic statement.
+The album, which is accompanied by a deeply impressionistic short film, is Woodward's finest artistic statement.

-Woodard has clearly taken Learic's words to heart.
-On his earlier recordings, Woodard's results didn't always reach the admittedly lofty heights of his outsize ambition.
+Woodward has clearly taken Learic's words to heart.
+On his earlier recordings, Woodward's results didn't always reach the admittedly lofty heights of his outsize ambition.
 But he's dedicated himself to his craft wholeheartedly, and it shows.
 Each cut here is sonically provocative and efficiently crafted.
-Woodard has learned that tact and nuance are just as effective as blown-out production.
+Woodward has learned that tact and nuance are just as effective as blown-out production.
 The result is the work of a maturing artist.